Sydney Mutual Bank Access Savings Account

 - Depository requirements.
 There is no opening deposit requirement for the Sydney Mutual Bank Access Savings Account.

 Certain documentation will also be needed to help ensure that your application is filled out in its entirety.
 Have the following readily available before getting started:

 - Tax file number.
 While not obligatory, providing your tax file number (TFN) and/or TFN exemption code helps to make sure that any withholding tax applied to your earned interest is at the correct rate.

 - Identification.
 You need to be registered in the telephone book or electoral roll in order for your identity to be verified.
 This will be done using a current passport, Medicare card or your driver's licence.
 If your licence was issued in New South Wales, Tasmania or Northern Territory you will need to scan and upload the image into your online application.

-Once your membership is confirmed you are able to apply for any of the financial products SCU provides including the Access Savings Account.
+Once your membership is confirmed you are able to apply for any of the financial products Sydney Mutual Bank provides including the Access Savings Account.
 Once approved, you can begin to take advantage of a fully accessible interest earning banking account.